Tim-Abwao/tim-abwao.github.io/_posts/2019-09-05-Basic-Text-Mining-Using-SpaCy-NLP.md

 Spacy has its very own [Advanced NLP with spaCy course](https://course.spacy.io) that introduces and explains its various features; and even includes practice sessions to see them in action.
 It's the best way to learn what spaCy is all about.

 If you wish, you can download and try out a [simple NLP app](https://github.com/Tim-Abwao/spaCy-Text-App) I'd made using *spaCy*.
+It can extract text from documents of various formats, and derive basic information like names & countries.